Mrs. Evelyn Haas Remembers Mossy Oak’s Beginnings

 Designing effective camouflage was the initial goal of Mossy Oak.
 But for Toxey, he wanted Mossy Oak to symbolize something more than just hunting.
 He wanted it to represent quality and something to be proud of, an identity.
 To put on Mossy Oak camouflage means more than just “I’m going hunting.”

-For nearly 30 years, Mossy Oak has grown as Toxey’s vision has grown.
+For over 30 years, Mossy Oak has grown as Toxey’s vision has grown.
 And through the years the Mossy Oak symbol and patterns have come to represent something unique to everyone who wears it.
 For Mrs. Evelyn, it represents family – being together and doing something together.
 Being outdoors is a creative and healthy outlet for children to learn and explore.

 “His vision for the company grew as he grew and had his own children to share it with,” she said.
 “He would like everyone to have that same experience.”

 Family and the outdoors go hand in hand for the Haas family.
 The love of the outdoors was passed down from those that came before.
 The outdoors was an early love for Mrs. Evelyn as well.

 “My daddy was a hunter and fished.
 There was nothing I loved more than walking in the woods with him.
 He could tell you every detail about anything in the woods,” she explained.